What is a ‘Pregnancy of unknown location’?

 Miscarriage / Pregnancy not developing

 If you have experienced bleeding and passed pregnancy tissue prior to your ultrasound, it may be that you have experienced a miscarriage and nothing will be seen in your uterus on the ultrasound scan.
-Pregnancy’s sometimes stop developing at an early stage and may not be visible on an ultrasound scan.
+A pregnancy can sometimes stop developing at an early stage and may not be visible on an ultrasound scan.

 If after assessment, it appears that you have had a miscarriage or a pregnancy that is not progressing, you will be advised to perform a pregnancy test in 3 weeks time.
 If this test is positive after 3 weeks, then please contact the EPAU for further advice.